sieve-project/sieve/docs/port.md

 - `controller_deployment_file_path`: the relative path from `sieve` to the YAML file that is modified by the user

 ### Test
-The last step is to prepare the test workloads.
+The last step is to prepare the end-to-end test workloads.
 The user needs to provide a command for Sieve to run the test workload by filling `test_command` in `examples/your-controller/config.json`.
 The command should accept an argument to specify which test case to run.
 As an example, please refer to the [test command](../examples/zookeeper-operator/config.json#L9) we used for the zookeeper-operator which calls a Python script.
 The Python script implements two test cases.

+One common challenge to implement end-to-end test workloads is to know when the cluster becomes stable after each test command.
+For example, a single `kubectl` command that creates/updates/deletes the custom resource object might trigger a lot of controller actions that create/update//delete secondary objects that are owned by the custom resource object.
+The best practice is to wait until the cluster is stable before issuing the next command or ending the test workload, since this generates a stable cluster state sequence.
+Sieve detects bugs by checking cluster state sequence, and unstable sequence can lead to false alarms.
+Sieve provides APIs (e.g., `wait_for_pod_status`) for users to specify the waiting condition like waiting for certain status (terminated, running) of certain resource (pod, statefulset).

+As an example, imagine that if the last command in the workload deletes the custom resource object, which will trigger a series of pod/statefulset deletions.
+If we do not end the test workload before all the objects are deleted, the end state might or might not contain the pod/statefulset objects depending on how fast Kubernetes GC is so in that particular run.
+And the inconsistency between the end states could make Sieve report many false alarms.

+Of course, if a bug gets triggered and prevents the controller's action forever, it is not a false alarm bug an exciting true alarm.
+The `wait_for_pod_status` has a default timeout (i.e., 10min) which should be more than enough for most controller actions.
+If the timeout is reached, Sieve will report it as an alarm.

 Now you are all set.
 To test your controllers, just build the images:
 ```